goddenrich/internet-monitoring/README.md

 That's it. docker-compose builds the entire Grafana and Prometheus stack automagically.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3030` for example http://localhost:3030

-username - admin
-password - wonka (Password is stored in the `config.monitoring` env file)

 The DataSource and Dashboard for Grafana are automatically provisioned.